-In most circumstances, the best first option to take is to communicate directly with the debtor.
+In most circumstances, the best option to take first is to communicate directly with the debtor.
 This communication would likely involve a reminder to them about the debt, a request for payment, the development of a flexible repayment option and an explanation of the consequences of non-payment (such as next steps, legal proceedings).
 It is important to remain encouraging and polite in these talks.
 Creditors should not harass or coerce debtors and doing so can lead to harassment claims.

 Letter of Demand

 A letter of demand may be sent to the debtor containing a formal request to repay the debt by a certain date.
 The letter states that legal action will be pursued in the event of non-payment.
 Clear records should be kept of the letter, and when and how it was delivered.
-This formal request may prompt repayment, commence negotiations or in the least, evidence your request for repayment.
+This formal request may prompt repayment, commence negotiations or at least, evidence your request for repayment.

 Alternative Dispute Resolution

 Alternative dispute resolution can take many forms.
 In debt collection, mediation and adjudication are most common.